Thank You for Your Interest in the Stigma-Free Society’s

 Visit Our Other Toolkits

-Copyright © Stigma Free Society.
+Copyright © Stigma Free Mental Health.
 Click here to visit our website.

 These terms and definitions were written by Stigma-Free Society interns and Adler University psychology students, Alensia Ma and Brianna Kunder, and reviewed by Dr. Shimi Kang & Dolphin Kids: Future-ready Leaders.